kyma-project/control-plane/docs/kyma-environment-broker/08-02-deprovisioning-kyma-environment.md

 keep the external services provisioned through the BTP Operator still operational.
 In this case, when calling deprovisioning in the BTP Cockpit, users are informed there are still instances provisioned by BTP Operator and it's expected by the user to handle the cleanup.

-There is one exception and that is `subaccount-cleanup` job.
+There is one exception, and that is the `subaccount-cleanup` job.
 [KEB parses the `User-Agent` HTTP header](https://github.com/kyma-project/control-plane/pull/2520) for
 `DELETE` call on `/service_instances/${instance_id}` endpoint and forwards it through the operation to the processing step `btp_operator_cleanup` handling soft delete for existing BTP Operator resources.
-Because `subaccount-cleanup` job is triggered automatically and deletes only SKRs where the whole subaccount is intended for deletion, it is necessary to execute the BTP Operator cleanup procedure as well.
+Because the `subaccount-cleanup` job is triggered automatically and deletes only SKRs where the whole subaccount is intended for deletion, it is necessary to execute the BTP Operator cleanup procedure as well.